 It is also worth noting here that species data in ReMKiT1D can be grouped into species objects, each being associated with a species name and integer ID, and containing data on the species charge and mass.
 Most importantly, it also allows for the association of certain variable names to a species, which further facilitates the automatic generation of Terms.
 The abstract Transition class assumes that each species is associated with an integer ID when defining the ingoing and outgoing states.
 For example, the integer ID 0 is always associated with electrons, and negative IDs are generally used for ion species, while positive IDs tend to denote neutrals species.
-As such, one could represent the ionization reaction as a Transition from ingoing to outgoing states/species $[0 \ 1] \rightarrow [0 \ 0 \ -1]$ , assuming that the hydrogen atom is given the ID 1 and $H^+$ the ID -1.
+As such, one could represent the ionization reaction as a Transition from ingoing to outgoing states/species $\begin{bmatrix} 0 & 1 \end{bmatrix} \rightarrow \begin{bmatrix} 0 & 0 & -1 \end{bmatrix}$ , assuming that the hydrogen atom is given the ID 1 and $H^+$ the ID -1.
 Then, depending on the concrete Transition class, the following quantities are accessible through the abstract interface:

-$$e^- + H \to e^- + e^- + H^+,$$
+$$e^- + H \rightarrow e^- + e^- + H^+,$$